 This seminar is held in conjunction with EDU 458 and offers an opportunity for student teachers to participate in small group discussions.
-The focus of discussion is on problems and issues associated with Clinical Practice.
+The focus of discussion is on problems and issues associated with clinical practice.
 Topics include classroom management, discipline, parent-teacher conferences, working cooperatively with colleagues, and administrators, instructional methods, multi-cultural education, inclusion, and related topics that student teachers may encounter.
-Prerequisites: admittance into the appropriate Teacher Education Program and approval for EDU 458.
+Prerequisites: admittance into the appropriate education program and approval for EDU 458.
 Fall and Spring.